ripreal/V8LogScannerWeb/README.md

 This repository contain CD pipeline that includes the next integration steps:
 - bulding jar and testing using Travis
 - creating docker container using DockerHub
-- deploying container and publishing web app using Heroku
+- deploying1 container and publishing web app using Heroku

 Web application current view you may find by passing to the link https://v8logscannerweb.herokuapp.com/